Menu

-Do you wonder what are the different BMX stem types and why one might be better than the other?
+Do you wonder what the different BMX stem types are and why one might be better than the other?

 Two versions are available: A front load stem and a top load stem.

 However, from time to time, a BMX brand also comes out with an inverted stem, which you’ll see what it looks like in a bit.
+(Hint: it’s a top load you can run upside down.)

 I was rocking a front load for a long time, but I made a move only when I realized that a higher front end suited me better.

-Unfortunately, you’re quite limited with a front load regarding rise.
-But if you like the look, you can compensate with spacers and a bigger BMX bar.
+But if you like the look (many riders do!), you can compensate with spacers and a bigger BMX bar.

 This post covers: